Subscribe and receive the latest news from the industry Article

 Emerging Retail Trends

 A prime example of retailers adapting to change and enhancing efforts to connect with buyers is Walpole, the trade body representing the U.K. luxury industry which is driving a surge in brand engagement online for its associates, ensuring the digital landscape of U.K. luxury becomes a “virtual bond street.”
-(Edited
+(Edited).
+Unsurprisingly, this has also led to a focus on apps and AR browser experiences for retailers to increase their engagement more so and add an edge on the home-buying experience.
+Brands like Les Petits Joueres, an Italian handbag label, is creating virtual showrooms for its clients (Divante).

 The world isn’t going anywhere, and because of this, consumers for the most part have more time on their hands and are looking for new ways to connect with the ones they love, bringing opportunities across the board with gaming and download culture, streaming and media, board games and family time, food and fitness as well as connective technology.